-- No severance was paid in 2022.
+- The need for retention has not arisen to date.
+If it does in future, the Firm will ensure it complies with SYSC 19G.6.10R; - Retention may only be offered to MRTs rarely and not as common practice: - After a defined event; - At a specific point in time - Severance - No severance was paid in 2023.
 The Firm will ensure severance reflects statutory requirements, along with market practice as appropriate, in compliance with SYSC 19G.6.12; and - The Firm must ensure that payments to material risk takers relating to the early termination of an employment contract reflect the individual's performance over time and do not reward failure or misconduct.